Skip to content

 White Tiger 125

 The all-rounder in the White Tiger family.
-Whether less or more wind, the 125 has an enormous range.
+Whether less or more wind, the 125 offers an enormous range.
 The combination of 125L and a length of 238 cm make planing effortless.
 On the other hand, the rest of the shape ensures that the board can be placed on the edge with ease as soon as you have power in the sail.
 This combination is particularly important in order to "get flying" with less energy than with pure slalom boards.
 Especially when it's not choppy at 20 knots, it's easy to get into race mode.

 It is important to mention that the 125's sail range makes it particularly effective at spots with little to medium wind.
 If it does get choppy and you don't happen to have the 115 in the car, the 125 can be transformed into a speed machine in no time with a little tuning, which won't fly away even in the gusts!